jmurray2011/paksmith/README.md

 ├── manifest.yml
 └── vars.yml
 ```
+- `manifest.yml` contains the package information, tasks, files, templates, and scripts.
+- `vars.yml` contains variables that can be used in Jinja2 templates.
+- `assets/files/` contains files that will be included in the package.
+- `assets/templates/` contains Jinja2 templates that will be rendered and included in the package.

 2. Add `files` and `templates` as needed.

 3. Edit the `manifest.yml` and `vars.yml` files as needed.